Edgar Allan Poe Statue

-April 27, 2009, the city of Boston dubbed the busy junction of Boylston street and Charles street Edgar Allan Poe Square.
-The junction remains near Poe's birthplace.
-The original location of his birth has been long since built over, the New England School of law now takes its place.
+April 27, 2009, the city of Boston dubbed the busy junction of Boylston Street and Charles Street "Edgar Allan Poe Square."
+It is the closest major junction to Poe's birthplace.
+In fact, the original home of his birth has been long since destroyed, leaving only an empty lot in its place.
 In the same square, and built long before the square was even named as such, a plaque dedicated to his birthplace is built into what is now a popular burrito chain.
-As well as the plaque, down the block at 15 Fayette street, a small bronze relief of Poe, designed by an unknown artist, is affixed on a red-brick building, dubbed the “Poe Condominium by a few local residents.
+As well as the plaque, down the block at 15 Fayette Street, a small bronze relief of Poe, designed by an unknown artist, is affixed on a red-brick building, dubbed the “Poe Condominium" by a few local residents.

 Looking for other similar Poe memorials around the Common is easy due to a large portion of Poe's life taking place around the park.
-Walking up towards the Old State House you can come across the area where Poe published his first book, The Tell-tale Heart, one of Poe's best known stories and a classic addition to the Gothic fiction genre.
-The book was first printed in The Pioneer, a Bostonian periodical made by James Russell Lowell.
+Walking up towards the Old State House you can come across the area where Poe published his first book and, later, "The Tell-Tale Heart," one of Poe's best known stories and a classic addition to the Gothic fiction genre.
+The story was first printed in "The Pioneer", a Bostonian periodical produced by James Russell Lowell.